shrutikapoor08/devjoke/README.md

 Send me a PR if you know a good Dev Joke.

 ***
-#### Question - How long have you been programming?
- - 10 years

-So you have lots of knowledge in this field.
+#### Question - What did the Java code say to C code?

+You've got no class.

 ***
 walks UDP package into bar A.